Helping you rebuild your preparation with a structured study plan, realistic SQE-style practice, AI feedback and focused exam-technique support.

 Failing the SQE rarely means you didn’t know the law.
 Most candidates who fail have already spent hundreds of hours studying.

-Many SQE courses focus on teaching the law.
-We focus on helping you perform under exam conditions.
+Many SQE courses focus mainly on teaching the law.
+We help you rebuild your preparation around structure, diagnosis, timed practice, mistake analysis and performance under exam conditions.

 Knowing the law isn’t enough if you can’t complete the paper under timed conditions.